5 Best Fly Lines For Salmon In 2023: Guide Recommended

 An angler fishing a large salmon river.

-Some fly lines for salmon fishing will be suitable for big rivers like this, and some are better for smaller rivers.
+Some salmon will be suitable for big rivers like this, and some are better for smaller rivers.

 Your choice of the best fly line for salmon will largely hinge on your preferred salmon fly fishing method of choice and the rivers you frequent.